Go to page content

 Photo: Rich Blenkinsopp

-Ms. Stevenson said that she and her class were thrilled about the display and very happy to have created a relationship with Geo.
+Ms. Stevenson says she and her class were thrilled about the display and were happy to create a relationship with the Geo Centre.

 “Just making that connection was a simple but very effective way to engage young minds in learning about our world,” Ms. Stevenson said.
 “Their curiosity has been ignited and that’s what’s important.”

-The Johnson Geo Centre is open daily from 9:30 a.m. – 5 p.m.
-Keep an eye to the Johnson Geo Centre’s webpage and social media pages for news about exciting upcoming events, like the The Science of the Arts event series, Astronomy on Tap, monthly family days and the grand opening celebration for Teeth, Tentacles and Tales on Tuesday, July 9 at 6 p.m.
+The Johnson Geo Centre is open daily from 9:30 a.m.–5 p.m.
+Keep an eye on the Johnson Geo Centre’s webpage and social media pages for news about exciting upcoming events, like Astronomy on Tap, monthly family days and the grand opening celebration for Teeth, Tentacles and Tales on Tuesday, July 9 at 6 p.m.

 To receive news from Memorial in your inbox, subscribe to Gazette Now.